isomerpages/pa-bukitcanberra/_volunteer-programmes/Health & Wellness/Morning Exercise Facilitators.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Morning exercise has been linked to many benefits like better muscle strength, muscle endurance, better blood pressure management, blood glucose management and stress relief.<br>
+			Morning exercise has been linked to many benefits like better muscle strength and muscle endurance, better blood pressure and blood glucose management, and stress relief.<br>
-<br>We are looking for volunteers to facilitate morning exercise.
+<br>We are looking for volunteers to facilitate morning exercises.
 		</td>
 	</tr>
 </table>